dschenck/easytree/docs/index.rst

     **To avoid unintentionally creating dict-nodes, an** :code:`IndexError` **will be raised.**

-One the type of a node is determined, it cannot morph into another type.
+Once the type of a node is determined, it cannot morph into another type.
 For example:
 ::

     >>> root = easytree.tree({}) #explicitely set as dict-node